Where messages

 Fan out captured events to HTTP endpoints with retries, HMAC signatures, and delivery logs.

-/api/webhooks Brokers, topics, partitions, consumer groups, offsets.
+Brokers, topics, partitions, consumer groups, offsets.
 Tail a partition, reset a group, manage topics, and deserialize Confluent wire-format with Schema Registry integration.

 Pub/Sub monitoring, live channel subscriptions over SSE, server info, key discovery, and DB usage — all from the same UI.